FOR THE MANAGEMENT OF

 1-5.
 Validate key model parameters through tagging

-Pacific ACP governments, private sector and communities will be provided with technical methods and training to monitor coastal fisheries, resulting in practical scientific advice to inform management decisions, and development of in-country capacity to evaluate their effectiveness.
+Pacific ACP governments, private sector and communities are provided with technical methods and training to monitor coastal fisheries, resulting in practical scientific advice to inform management decisions, and development of in-country capacity to evaluate their effectiveness.
 Project activities include:

 2-1.
 Conduct stakeholder consultation